-RHS Garden Bridgewater is made possible by Salford City Council and Peel L&P. Salford City Council invested £19 million into the project which will bring a wide range of benefits to the city from economic and social to community, health, education, cultural, heritage and tourism.
+RHS Garden Bridgewater is made possible by Salford City Council and Peel L&P. Salford City Council invested £19 million into the project which will bring substantial economic and tourism benefits to the city, its communities and the north west region.
+Peel L&P are custodians of the former Worsley New Hall estate where the garden has been built.
 It’s a project on the scale of and with the impact of MediaCityUK in terms of being a game changer for the city.

-Due to open in May 2021, it will become the RHS’s fifth national garden, joining Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
+When it opened in May 2021, it became the RHS’s fifth national garden, joining Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
 The new garden forms part of their wider ten year £160 million national investment programme to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.